 Freight shipping is overwhelming for any business owner.
-However, if you want to find the best shipping strategy that will work for you and your customers, it’s critical to understand how the process works.
+However, if you want to find the best shipping strategy that will work for you and your customers, it’s critical to understand common shipping terms.

-While we don’t expect you to know everything under the sun about freight services, you should at least know the important terms that you will encounter during deliveries.
+We don’t expect you to know everything under the sun about freight services.
+However, you should at least know the important terms that you will encounter during deliveries.

 Bill of Lading (BOL)